GrowCFO Show

 Graham Arrowsmith

-Graham founded Finely Fettled ten years ago to help business owners and marketers market to affluent and high-net-worth customers.
-He’s the founder of MicroYES, a Partner for MeclabsAI, where he introduces AI Agents that you can talk to, that increase engagement, dwell time, leads and conversions.
-Now, Graham is offering Answer Engine Optimisation that gets you ready to be found by LLM search.
+Graham founded Finely Fettled eleven years ago to help businesses market to affluent and high-net-worth customers.
+He’s the founder of MicroYES, a Partner of MeclabsAI, providing AI Agents, Workflows and Phone to Agent delivery systems.
+Now, Graham offers Answer Engine Optimisation so you get found by LLM search and Enterprise-level AI Solutions.

 Kevin Appleby